smarthomej/addons/bundles/org.smarthomej.binding.tcpudp/README.md

 ## Supported Things

-Two things are available:

-  - `tcp` for TCP connections and
-  - `udp` for UDP connections.
+One thing is available: `client` for connecting to remote hosts via TCP or UDP.

 It can be extended with different channels.

 ## Thing Configuration